Care First Information Hub

 - For the safety of everyone, all frequently touched areas such as check-in counters are cleaned and sanitized after each flight

-- Our passenger service agents and passengers are asked to maintain physical distancing during the boarding process
+- Passengers are encouraged to maintain physical distancing during the boarding process

 - Passengers are asked to hold up ID and boarding card to scan